Underground music in Iraq: Rock and metal

 Within Iraq’s underground music scene, various rock and metal heavy metal genres were quick to gain prominence.
 Iraqi musicians drew influence from a wide variety of American British rock, rock music of Canada, as well as extreme metal.
 These influences, combined with local social and political conditions, resonated with the angst and disillusionment of many young Iraqis.
-The thrash metal band Acrassicauda, formed in 2000, gained international recognition for continuing to perform amid the violence and instability of the Iraq War.international attention for their persistence in creating music amid the violence and chaos of the Iraq War.
+The thrash metal band Acrassicauda, formed in 2000, gained international recognition for continuing to perform amid the violence and instability of the Iraq War.

 Hip hop and rap

-Hip-Hop and rap developed in the streets of cities like Baghdad and Basra and have become powerful tools of expression for Iraqi youth.
+Hip-Hop and rap developed in the streets of cities like Baghdad and Basra and have become a powerful tool of expression for Iraqi youth.
 The Narcicyst, an Iraqi-Canadian rapper and activist, has used the genre to speak on issues such as immigration, cultural identity, and war.

 Electronic music

 With the rise of digital music production tools and platforms, electronic music has gained traction within the Iraqi underground scene.
 This genre allows artists to experiment with traditional Iraqi sounds and modern electronic beats, creating a unique fusion that speaks to the country's complex identity.